microsoft/MixedReality-UXTools-Unreal/README.md

 1. Obtain the packaged game from the latest release page (e.g. _UXTGame-HoloLens.0.9.0.zip_) and unzip it to a local directory.
 1. Install it in the device via the [Device Portal](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal-hololens).

-# Documentation

-The latest version of the documentation can be found [here](https://microsoft.github.io/MixedReality-UXTools-Unreal/version/public/0.9.x/Docs/WelcomeToUXTools.html).

 # Feedback and contributions